 Ghana, with the assistance of the World Bank, has established the Land Administration Project (LAP) charged with the mandate of reforming the land sector in Ghana.
 So far LAP in Ghana has recognized the participation of traditional authorities as essential to sound policy and administration of land.
 It is hoped that these land reforms would make land management institutions in Ghana to live up to expectations in order to bring a new hope and discipline in the land market.

 The existing land administration structure in Ghana as shown in Figure 2.2 is headed by the Lands Commission with its Chairman appointed by the President of the Republic.
 A critical assessment of this framework for land administration reveals a problematic situation.
 From the structure, there is no unit responsible for spatial planning and revenue mobilisation.
 These roles have been left to the District Assemblies and the Office of the Administrator of Stool Lands.
 These two bodies perform the above functions outside the formal structure as spelt out by the Lands Commission as shown in Figure 2.2.
 Also, land owners (traditional authorities) who allocate lands to developers are not represented in the framework of land administration.
-Spatial planning, monitoring of spatial development, revenue mobilisation and land allocation are critical aspects of land administration and therefore must of a necessity be an integral part of any model of land administration.
+Spatial planning, monitoring of spatial development, revenue mobilisation and land allocation are critical aspects of land administration.
+The exclusion of these four (spatial planning, monitoring, revenue mobilization and land administration for these four (spatial planning, monitoring, revenue mobilization and land administration).
 The exclusion of these four (spatial planning, monitoring, revenue mobilization and land owners) critical aspects of land administration in the framework (Figure 2.2) means that the head of the Lands Secretariat does not have direct and total command and control over these functions of land administration and therefore, to a large extent.